 BLOOMFIELD, NJ.- Nye & Company Auctioneers

-online-only Estate Treasures auction on Wednesday, October 14th, at 10 am Eastern time, will offer a variety of fine and decorative arts.
-Real time Internet bidding and absentee bidding will be provided by LiveAuctioneers.com, Invaluable.com and the Nye & Company website.
+The auction will offer a variety of fine and decorative arts with a concentration on sporting art, ceramics, silver and jewelry.
+Real time Internet bidding and absentee bidding will be provided by the platforms LiveAuctioneers.com, Invaluable.com, Bidsquare.com and the Nye & Company website.
 Telephone bidding will also be available on a limited basis.